How Many Calories are in Sugar?

 Let’s say you eat that banana and it has 12 grams of sugar.
 It’s important to differentiate between sugars that are naturally occurring in food, like in that banana and those that are added to foods.
 How do you know when it’s been added?
 Look at the food label.
-If the label states there are sugars in your food and the ingredient list has no mention of sugar (or one of the dozens of names it may show up as), then the sugar in that food should be naturally occurring.
+If the label states there is sugar in your food and the ingredient list has no mention of sugar (or one of the dozens of names it may show up as), then the sugar in that food should be naturally occurring.
 In contrast, if sugar is listed in the ingredients, then this food contains added sugars.
 For a comparison between these two sources, refer to our complete guide on natural vs added sugar.

 |Source||Grams of Sugar||Calories from Sugar|

 |1 teaspoon sugar||4||16|